The most extensive and powerful robot control system on the planet

 Manuals

-Software manuals are provided on disk only; hard copy is no longer used.
-You can see new and archived manuals at
+Software manuals are provided on CD or USB drive only; hard copy is no longer used.
+Manuals are also online at http://strobotics.com/manuals/manuals.htm